What to Do if You Contributed Too Much to Your Roth IRA

 Do None of the Above

-There's a special tax just for this situation if you decide to do nothing—an excise tax of 6 percent.
+There's a special tax just for this situation if you decide to do nothing—an excise tax of 6%.
 It applies to the amount of your contribution that exceeds your limit for the year, and it's calculated and reported on Form 5329.

-You might think that 6 percent doesn't sound too bad.
+You might think that 6% doesn't sound too bad.
 If the funds can grow faster than that over time, maybe you should just leave the money parked in the Roth IRA.
-You're right that a 6-percent "fine" wouldn't be too bad if it was just a one-time tax.
-Unfortunately, it's not a one-time tax.
+You're right that a 6% "fine" wouldn't be too bad if it was just a one-time tax but, unfortunately, that's not the case.

-The 6-percent excise tax kicks in each and every year "as long as the excess contributions remain in the IRA," according to a PSA distributed to the press by the IRS.
+The 6% excise tax kicks in each and every year "as long as the excess contributions remain in the IRA," according to a PSA distributed to the press by the IRS.

-Say Alicia contributed $6,000 to her Roth IRA, but her actual maximum limit was $2,200.
+Say Alicia contributed $6,000 to her Roth IRA, but her actual maximum limit was $1,600.
 Alicia contributed $4,400 more to her Roth IRA than she was permitted to contribute.
-She didn't correct the excess contribution by October 15.
-Now Alicia owes a 6-percent excise tax on her excess contribution, or $264.
+She didn't correct the excess contribution by Oct.
+15. Now Alicia owes a 6% excise tax on her excess contribution, or $264.

 She discovers the error the following spring when she's working on her taxes.
 She's eligible to contribute $2,200 to her Roth IRA for this new year, and she decides not to make any additional Roth contributions.
-In this situation, $2,200 of her $4,400 excess contributions is carried over and absorbed into the new year.
-Her new excess amount drops to $1,100 with a corresponding excise tax of $66.
+In this situation, $2,200 of her $4,400 in excess contributions is carried over and absorbed into the new year.
+Her new excess amount drops to $2,200 with a corresponding excise tax of $132.